-The 4 learnings from Coworking spaces for the Hybrid office
+The 4 learnings from coworking spaces for the hybrid office

 1. Reducing cost by generating greater flexibility

-They offer more flexibility with hot-desking
+Offering more flexibility with hot desking

-They optimise the use of space to reduce costs per user
+Optimizing the use of space to reduce costs per user

 Company offices could reduce their footprint